mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 We have no choice here; we should compile libxml++ from source with whatever standard we want to use in our app.
-(Although in this case, we can't because `std::auto_ptr` was removed in c++ 17, and libxml++-2.6 uses it. libxml++-3.0 fixes this, but it this wasn't available, we'd need to find another xml library).
+(Although in this case, we can't because `std::auto_ptr` was removed in c++ 17, and libxml++-2.6 uses it. libxml++-3.0 fixes this, but it this wasn't available, we'd need to find another xml library or port it ourselves).

 ## Building our app